onug/csnf/README.md

 |string|regex|regex expression|Executes regex expression on the string|
 |string|concat|array of instructions|Executes instructions defined as param and returns concatenated results|

+## Contributing

+Please read the [CONTRIBUTING.md](./demo-service/CONTRIBUTING.md) page to learn more about how you can contribute to the CSNF `demo-service`.

 ## License

-Distributed under the Apache-2.0 License, see LICENCE.txt
+Distributed under the Apache-2.0 License, see [LICENCE.txt](./LICENSE.txt)